-The concept of quasi-criminal liability of legal entities was introduced into the Slovak legal system on 1 September 2010 by an amendment to the Slovak Criminal Code.
-In general, any corporate entity may be subject to quasi-criminal liability provisions except for, inter alia, states, municipalities, legal entities in possession of state or EU property, and international public law organizations.
+The concept of quasi-criminal liability of corporate entities was introduced into the Slovak legal system on 1 September 2010 by an amendment to the Slovak Criminal Code.
+In general, any corporate entity may be subject to quasi-criminal liability provisions except for, inter alia, states, municipalities, corporate entities in possession of state or EU property, and international public law organisations.
+This quasi-criminal liability is still effective, as though courts have never applied this concept in criminal proceedings in practice.